flyingcatok/loadbalancing/README.md

 This project is implemented in Java using Eclipse.
 I also used a free graph library, JGraphT.

-How to use the code:
+How to load the project in Eclipse:

-In Eclipse:

-File -> New -> Java Project.
-Then change the project location to where this code is downloaded.
-The library dependencies will be set up automatically.
-If not, right click the project name and select Build Path -> Configure Build Path.
-Then add all .jar files in ./lib to the library.
+File -> Import -> Existing Projects into Workspace -> Select root directory (loadbalancing) -> Finish.

 This code is only for study and research use.
 If you have any questions, please contact me via fshi @ bu.edu.